tomcam/mity-cutest/README.md

 * Run the unit tests.
 See how both success and failure look.

 # MISSING
-* How to get cutest.h
 * Overviews.
 Explain why each thing is being done.

-## Create the library files
+## Create the library module to test

 The library will consist of a simple function to compute the area of a circle.
-It has some error checking
+It has some error checking, which is not only good practice but illustrates how to implement tests with incorrect inputs and show expected behavior.

 ### Create a directory named circle